feeelin/cars-overtaking/README.md

 A program that calculates the possibility of overtaking

-Has 3 methods of work (with some parametres of oncoming traffic).
+Has 3 methods of work (with some parametres of oncoming traffic)

 <i>now in work</i>